 The Association of Municipal Recycling Coordinators (AMRC) has confirmed its new board of directors for the coming year.

-Mike Birett of York Region is AMRC chair, while Joe Hall of the Ottawa Valley Waste Recovery Centre serves as vice-chair.
-Cathy Wiebe of Wellington County is treasurer; Kim Kidd Kitagawa of Waterloo Region is secretary.
-Other members are Anne Boyd (City of London), Pat Parker (City of Hamilton), Rosanne Fritzsche (Town of Richmond Hill), Jen Turnbull (City of Guelph), Rob Rennie (Peel Region) and Clayton Sampson (County of Oxford).
+Mike Birett of York Region remains Chair of the Association, while Joe Hall of the Ottawa Valley Waste Recovery Centre continues as Vice-Chair.
+Jen Turnbull of the City of Guelph will serve as Treasurer and Kim Kidd Kitagawa of Waterloo Region as Secretary.
+The remaining Board members include Clayton Sampson (County of Oxford), Anne Boyd (City of London), Rosanne Fritzsche (Town of Richmond Hill), Phil Zigby (City of Guelph), Sherry Arcaro (County of Peterborough) and Vanessa DeGiacomo (City of Thunder Bay).

-The AMRC is an incorporated not for profit organization formed in 1987 by municipal waste management professionals to facilitate the sharing of municipal waste reduction, reuse, household hazardous waste, composting and recycling information and expertise among municipalities.
-Representing over 90 per cent of municipalities in the province, the AMRC is unique in its role as a direct link to municipalities, both in Ontario and across Canada.
+The AMRC is an incorporated not for profit organization formed in 1987 by municipal waste management professionals to facilitate the sharing of municipal waste management information and expertise.
+Representing over 95 per cent of the population across the province, the AMRC plays an important role in ensuring municipal views and interests are effectively represented.

 For more information please call executive director Vivian De Giovanni at 519-823-1990 or 519-588-9363.